ttoran/ICSV31-AI-Challenge/README.md

 (a) Type A (Holy Stone HS720), (b) Type B (MJX Bugs 12 EIS), (c) Type C (ZLRC SG960 pro2)

-Drone sounds were recorded using a RØDE Wireless Go2 wireless microphone, which was mounted on the top of the drone.
-The sensitivity was adjusted to prevent clipping even at high sound pressure levels.
+Drone sounds were recorded using a RØDE Wireless Go2 wireless microphone mounted on the top of the drone body.
+The sensitivity of the microphone was adjusted to prevent clipping even at high sound pressure levels.
 The recordings were conducted in an anechoic chamber to eliminate wall reflections.
 ![Figure2](figures/microphones.png)
 Figure 2: (a) Røde Wireless Go2 microphones (transmitter, receiver), (b) recording sounds of drone type B

-The recorded drone sounds, originally sampled at 48 kHz, were downsampled to 16 kHz and segmented into 2 second segments.
+The recorded drone sounds, originally sampled at 48 kHz, were downsampled to 16 kHz and segmented into 2-second segments.
-- The drone sounds were mixed with background noise at a signal-to-noise ratio (SNR) of 10–15 dB, and additional outdoor noise was incorporated at an SNR of -5 to 5 dB to simulate real-flight conditions.
-The outdoor noise consisted of recordings from three distinct campus locations (ponds, hills, and gates), as well as industrial noise from ToyADMOS Noise, which was recorded in a real factory environment.
+- The drone sounds were mixed with background noise at a signal-to-noise ratio (SNR) of -5 to 5 dB to simulate real-flight conditions.
+The background noise consists of recordings from three distinct outdoor locations (ponds, hills, and gates), as well as industrial noise from ToyADMOS Noise recorded in a real factory environment.

 ![Figure3](figures/fault.png)